RyanVNgo/RyanVNgo.github.io/pages/about.md

 # About
 ---

-Recent graduate from San Diego State University with a Bachelor's in Computer Science.
+Recent graduate from San Diego State University with a B.S. in Computer Science.
 I like programming, tech, gaming, coffee, astrophotography, F1, and K-pop. <sub>*(stan Aespa)*</sub>

 ### Hardware